rowanmanning/crossword/content/_index.md

 ---
 title: Home
-description: Under Construction
+description: A New York Times mini crossword leaderboard.
 ---

 This website fetches and archives the [New York Times mini crossword](https://www.nytimes.com/crosswords/game/mini) leaderboard for a small group of people.

-If you want to be added to the leaderboard, please [contact Rowan](mailto:info@rowanmanning.com) – I'm not making the join link public yet while we test things out.
+If you want to be added to the leaderboard, please [contact Rowan](mailto:info@rowanmanning.com).

 [Export all data as JSON](/export.json).